apache/cordova-docs/docs/en/edge/guide/plugin-development/bada/index.md

     'printHello' is your plugin action
     Finally, the last argument is your plugin parameters (if any).

-6. Run the following command to generate the new common javascript (make sure you have the jake npm module installed)
+6. Run the following command to generate the new common JavaScript (make sure you have the jake npm module installed)

         jake

-7. Copy the newly generated javascript under __pkg/cordova.bada.js__ to your Bada project under __Res/js__
+7. Copy the newly generated JavaScript under __pkg/cordova.bada.js__ to your Bada project under __Res/js__

 6. That is it!
 You can now add new Bada plugins and implement the many features that are not currently supported by Cordova Bada.